openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 7\.
 Include the Keycloak role(s) in the access token:

 - In the "Client scopes" menu add a mapper to the "roles" scope.
-- Use the "groups" prefined mapper
+- Use the "groups" predefined mapper.
 - The default name "Token Claim Name" is "groups".
 This can be changed.
 - If you created an `ADMIN` role in step 6 set `OIDC_ADMIN_CLAIM_NAME` to the value in "Token Claim Name".
 If you created a `USER` role, do the same for `OIDC_USER_CLAIM_NAME`.